seyio91/newprojectscript/README.md

 ## New Project Script
-NewProject script automates the manual process involved in starting a new project and uploading to git.
+Script to Automate Creating a new project and Pushing to GitHub from Command Line.

 ## Dependencies
  **Github personal access token** is required to create repo as well as making commits.
 Link on Creating your Personal Access Token is [https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).